phac-nml/mikrokondo/docs/usage/tool_params.md

   - assembly_graphs_ext: the file extension of the assembly graphs.
 Do not alter this field unless doing pipeline development
   - log_ext: The file extension for the log files.
 Do not alter this field unless doing pipeline development
   - outdir: The name of the output directory for assemblies.
 Do not alter this field unless doing pipeline development

-### FastQC

-This is a default tool added to nf-core pipelines.
-This feature will likely be removed in the future but for those fond of it, the outputs of FastQC still remain.

-- fastqc
-  - html_ext: The file extension of the fastqc html file.
-Do not alter this field unless doing pipeline development
-  - zip_ext: The file extension of the zipped FastQC outputs.
-Do not alter this field unless doing pipeline development

 ### Quast